brianddk/security-id/gnupg.md

 Although the first 5 chapters spoke to the utility of encrypting communication, the more common use is signing communications (Chapter 13).
 This becomes useful in the form of an "***integrity check***".
 This allows publishers to sign a file when it's published and allows users to verify that what they have is an ***EXACT*** copy of that originally published file.
 This is critical because one of the most common attacks for trojans and viruses is to modify install files for popular utilities.

 Normally, integrity checks would be done with GPG.
-But since you can't verify the GPG installer without the GPG, the first verification uses a Windows Authenticode Certificate.
+But since you can't verify the GPG installer without GPG, the first verification uses a Windows Authenticode Certificate.
 Unlike PGP which uses ***web-of-trust*** (see Ch 5), Authenticode uses the Centralized Certificate Authority (CA) method (see Ch 5).
 To simplify the process, Windows automagically trusts Authenticode CAs.

 To manually validate the Authenticode certificate: